Installing and Configuring Symfony

 $ sudo curl -LsS http://symfony.com/installer -o /usr/local/bin/symfony $ sudo chmod a+x /usr/local/bin/symfony

 Open your command console and execute the following command:

 Creating the Symfony Application¶

-Once the Symfony Installer is ready, create your first Symfony application with
+Once the Symfony Installer is available, create your first Symfony application

 1 2 3 4 5 6

-# Linux, Mac OS X $ symfony new my_project_name # Windows c:\> cd projects/ c:\projects\> php symfony.phar new my_project_name
+# Linux, Mac OS X $ symfony new my_project_name # Windows c:\> cd projects/ c:\projects\> php symfony new my_project_name

 This command creates a new directory called

 fresh new project based on the most recent stable Symfony version available.
 In

 addition, the installer checks if your system meets the technical requirements